 Summary: Moneyfarm vs Nutmeg

-If you are looking for investment choice, an established track record and good returns over the past two years, Nutmeg is an attractive option as it ticks all of those boxes.
+If you are looking for investment portfolio choice, an established track record and good returns over the past two years, Nutmeg is an attractive option as it ticks a lot of those boxes.
 If, however, you want to keep costs as low as possible, Moneyfarm is cheaper than Nutmeg for those with investments over £10k.

-The big differentiator between the two, however, is the fact Moneyfarm offers the services of an investment consultant and the potential for an investment review.
+Another difference between the two is the fact Moneyfarm offers the services of an investment consultant and the potential for an investment review.
 Nutmeg has introduced an advice service, this comes at an additional cost and isn't as seamlessly integrated as with the Moneyfarm proposition.
 Another differentiator is that Nutmeg offers a Lifetime ISA product, which isn't currently offered by Moneyfarm.
+Interestingly, Moneyfarm has just launched its Moneyfarm Share Investing service which allows customers to buy and sell UK shares, ETFs and UK Mutual Funds.
+Currently, this service is only available via an ISA share trading account or General Investment Account.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Moneyfarm